zzeneg/molekula/keyboards/Molekula2/README.md

 ## PCBA

 PCBA is recommended, all PCBs are combined into one, BOM and Position files are tested.
 If you can manually solder FFC connectors with 0.5mm pitch (it's totally doable), ignore PCBA and order PCBs separately.

+## Case

+See STLs in [./case]() folder.
+There are separate top/bottom parts for ChocV1/ChocV2/KS-33/MX switches.
+Also there is left side with and without logo.
+Separate logo can be printed in another color and inserted.

 ## Build guide